Skip to main content

 Here are just a few of the highlights from our year, that you've helped us achieve.

-of funding invested into research grants in 2021
+of funding invested into research grants

-children reached through our education programmes
+preschoolers reached through our education programmes

-heart health resources downloaded
+heart health resources distributed

 My Heart Check assessments completed